 Yes.
 Many people contact us well in advance of the death of their pet to make sure that their exact wishes can be carried out.
 The details of both the pets and their owners are kept on file until our help is needed.
 We always suggest owners contact their vets directly to ensure that their pet comes to Dignity Pet Crematorium and is not sent for mass cremation.

-You can pay for our services by cash or by most major credit and debit cards (i.e. Switch & Delta cards).
+You can pay for our services by most major credit and debit cards (i.e. Switch & Delta cards).
 We reserve the right to request payment in advance.

 The Association represents many small privately owned pet cemeteries and crematoria throughout the country.
 One of its main objectives is to ensure members operate to a strict Code Of Practice before, during and after cremation.